lovelysystems/robotframework-imaplibrary/README.rst

 Lovely Systems does not not support this package anymore and do not have any follow up package in the same area.

-@rickypc iscontinues our work.
+@rickypc continues our work.
 You can find his fork and further infos at:

 https://github.com/rickypc/robotframework-imaplibrary